mansmahamat/blog-new-2021/src/content/pages/about.md

 I have always wanted to work in IT since childhood but I never took that direction at school.

-In 2018, I decided to learn coding on my own for 6 months with sites such as  [OpenClassrooms](https://example.com) & [Freecodecamp ](https://example.com) after a career as a textile salesman and handler
+In 2018, I decided to learn coding on my own for 6 months  with sites such as [OpenClassrooms](https://example.com) & [Freecodecamp ](https://example.com) after a career as a textile salesman and handler.

 ![Mans](../posts/img/WEBID-05.jpg "Mans")